-19.2 Changing the engine oil and oil filter, cleaning the oil screens \boldsymbol{k}
+19.2 Changing the engine oil and oil filter, cleaning the oil screens 4

-Danger of scalding Engine oil and gear oil get very hot when the motorcycle is ridden.
+Danger of scalding Engine and gear oil get very hot when the motorcycle is ridden.

-- Wear appropriate protective clothing and safety gloves.
-In case of burns, rinse immediately with lukewarm water.
+- Wear suitable protective clothing and safety gloves. - In the event of scalding, rinse the area affected immediately with lukewarm water.